hwhelchel/authentication-and-authorization/README.md

 1. A user can SignUp for a new account with an email and password.
 2. User passwords are stored encrypted in the password-hash field.
-You may implement this yourself or use the `bcyrpt` gem.
+You may implement this yourself or use the `bcrypt` gem.
 3. An existing user can SignIn
 4. If a user is not signed in, they only see a welcome message on the home page.
 5. If a user is signed in, they can see all users on the home page.